The Truth About Squarespace SEO

 1. Content Relevance

 It's no surprise that your content has to be relevant and unique.
 The strategy for ranking your content used to be to stuff your pages with keywords wherever you could, but more and more we're seeing a shift towards specific, long-form content that relates to your site's keywords.
 What is that?

 This blog post would be considered long-form content.
 A lot of words about a single topic.

 If you haven't already noticed, I talk a lot about Squarespace.
-Although I'm not the first person to do this (in fact, there are folks who have been doing this way longer than I), it is still relatively niche compared against the size of the internet.
+Although I'm not the first person to do this (in fact, there are folks who have been doing this way longer than I), it is still relatively niche relative to the size of the internet.

-Ya' know what!?
-I'm writing about this very important ranking factor in a Squarespace website, so it would seem that the platform doesn't matter.
+Guess what?
+I'm writing about this very important ranking factor on a Squarespace website, so it would seem that the platform doesn't matter.

 2. Quality Backlinks

 Backlinks are links from other sites that connect to yours.

 Not too long ago, link count was a major quality signal for Google.
 As time went on, Google has gotten smarter about identifying cheats in the system—created to get higher rankings.

 The number of other sites linking yours still has a huge impact on your ranking potential as long as they're real and of high quality.
 Here is a Google patent that might suggest that a site's overall link score is determined by individual quality scores passed on by incoming links.